the-t-in-rtf/fluid-json-schema/docs/schemaValidatedComponent.md

 This allows others to extend your work without inheriting the restriction.
 There are currently discussions around improving this by adding the concept of [a "local merge policy"](issues.fluidproject.org/browse/FLUID-5668).

+## `fluid.schema.infusionOptionsValidatingComponent`

+A `fluid.schema.component` grade validates only the options that a user chooses to express as part of their component's schema.
+This (experimental) grade adds schema rules that validate the options that are common to fluid components, such as invokers, listeners, model listeners.
+This functionality was previously bundled with `fluid.schema.component` and [`fluid.schema.modelComponent`](./schemaValidatedModelComponent.md), but is now a separate contract that you must explicitly opt into.